Understanding COSO 2013 Framework

 This timely, two hour CPE training event is designed for the internal auditor and other professionals who wish to improve their internal control tradecraft skills.

-The cost of this internal control training course is $120.00 for the first attendee from a single organization.
+The cost of this internal control training course is $120.00 per attendee.

 Each attendee will receive 2 CPEs Hours (YB).
 A certificate of completion will be provided.